-Scrappy Mechanic: Though it helps characters' fighting abilities, for those of us who like to see everyone have a happy ending will get frustrated about character's having only one love interest and sharing that interest with another person in support conversations.
+Scrappy Mechanic: Though it helps characters' fighting abilities, those of us who like shipping will get frustrated about character's having only one love interest and sharing that interest with another person in support conversations.
 It distracts from the game a little too much and it takes a VERY long time to get the supports done.
-Arguably made worse by the fact that the Legault/Isadora relationship ends with both stuck on opposite ends of a war and the Guy/Priscilla relationship ends with Guy being unable to marry her and him having to leave her while she cries.
+Arguably made worse by the fact that not everyone's shared endings are necessarily happy.

-Recruiting Vaida in Binding Blade.
-If you spare Vaida in chapter 24, you can recruit her in chapter 27.
-However, she comes with a entrourage of wyvren knights.
-They don't back down when you recruit her.
+Recruiting Vaida in Blazing Sword.
+If you spare her in chapter 24, you can recruit her in chapter 27.
+However, she comes with a entrourage of wyvren knights who don't back down when you recruit her.
 The entire mission is a VERY long gauntlet of fighting a lot of enemies and Vaida comes in very late in the chapter with VERY tough allies.
-If you have been trying to power level Nino or even have Eliwood a little too close to their position and you have no one around to rescue them, it takes two hits from a knight to kill either of them and that's with a level 20 Eliwood.
+If you have been trying to power level Nino or even have Eliwood a little too close to their position and you have no one around to rescue them, it takes two hits from a knight to kill either of them.

 Bolting, Berserk, and other long range spells, moreso in Binding Blade than in any other game; nearly every chapter in the second half has several mages with Bolting hidden behind walls or swarms of enemies.